12. When is the application deadline?

 The Dutch Flemish Accreditation Organisation has officially accredited the North Sea Energy Law Programme on 29 July 2014.
 The programme is accredited as a joint LL.M degree, entitling the Universities of Groningen, Aberdeen, Copenhagen and Oslo to jointly grant participants the LL.M title upon successful completion of the programme.
 Thus, participants receive their LL.M from the consortium of universities, rather than a separate degree from each university.

-During the first round participants received a certificate from the hosting institution after successfully completing each of the individual teaching blocks.
+During the first round participants received a certificate from the hosting institution after successfully completing each of the individual teaching modules.
 Participants whom completed the entire programme received an additional certificate upon completion of the thesis, and thus the entire programme.

 5. I do not have a degree in law, can I apply for the programme?